ZSC Lions

-The Zürcher Schlittschuh Club Lions are a professional ice hockey team located in Zürich, Switzerland, playing in the National League (NL).
-Their home arena is the 12,000-seat Swiss Life Arena.
+The Zürcher Schlittschuh Club Lions is a professional ice hockey team based in Zürich, Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
+Its home arena is the 12,000-seat Swiss Life Arena.
 The team was founded in 1930 and played at the Dolder-Kunsteisbahn from its establishment until 1950.
-Between 1950 and 2022 they played at the Hallenstadion.
+Between 1950 and 2022, it played at the Hallenstadion.

 History

-ZSC Lions were formed in 1997 as a result of the merger of the two local teams: the highly popular Zürcher Schlittschuh Club (German for "Zürich Skating Club"), who were struggling financially in National League A, and the ice hockey section of Grasshopper Club Zürich of the National League B, backed by entrepreneur and billionaire Walter Frey.
+ZSC Lions was formed in 1997 as a result of the merger of the two local teams: the highly popular Zürcher Schlittschuh Club (German for "Zürich Skating Club"), who was struggling financially in National League A, and the ice hockey section of Grasshopper Club Zürich of the National League B, backed by entrepreneur and billionaire Walter Frey.

 ZSC was the first Swiss team to play in an indoor arena (Hallenstadion).
-They won the Swiss championship in the years 1936, 1949 and 1961 and the prestigious Spengler Cup in 1944 and 1945.
-After the merger, the ZSC Lions won the Swiss Championship in 2000, 2001, 2008, 2012, 2014 and 2018, and moreover won the IIHF Continental Cup in 2001 and 2002.
+The team won the Swiss championship in 1936, 1949 and 1961 and the Spengler Cup in 1944 and 1945.
+After the merger, the ZSC Lions won the Swiss championship in 2000, 2001, 2008, 2012, 2014 and 2018, and also won the IIHF Continental Cup in 2001 and 2002.